Rediscovering a little known fact about the t-test and the F-test: Algebraic, Geometric, Distributional and Graphical Considerations: Extension to linear models

 Assuming normal errors for the regression model and letting $p_2 = 1$, it is natural to cast this problem into the framework of Section~\ref{sec:nested} and compare the full model with $p=p_1+p_2$ predictors (the original predictors and the indicator of observation~$i$) and the nested model that omits the indicator variable.
 Observation $i$ is declared an outlier if the null hypothesis that the coefficient of its indicator variable is zero is rejected.

 The traditional statistic for this problem is $F_\text{trad}$, which has an $F_{1,n-p}$ distribution under the null.
 The square root of $F_\text{trad}$ (with sign matching the sign of the regression residual for observation $i$) is the usual $t$ statistic for outlier detection described by~\cite{weisberg2014applied}.
-It is also a quantity known as the {\em studentized residual\/} for observation~$i$, a normalized version of the raw residual computed using an estimate of the error variance that {\em omits\/} observation~$i$ from the calculation.
-Conceptually, this point of view is appealing because, if the null hypothesis were violated and observation $i$ were indeed an outlier, its inclusion in the calculation would inflate the estimate of the error variance.
+It is also a quantity known as the {\em studentized residual\/} for observation~$i$, a normalized version of the raw residual, {$\hat{e}_i$,} computed using an estimate of the error variance, {$\hat{\sigma}^2_{(i)}$,} that {\em omits\/} observation~$i$ from the calculation.
+Conceptually, this point of view is appealing because, if the null hypothesis were violated and observation $i$ were indeed an outlier, its inclusion in the calculation would inflate the estimate of the error variance. {As stated in~\cite{weisberg2014applied}, the studentized residual can be expressed as

+where $h_{ii}$ denotes the leverage of observation $i$ given by the $i$-th diagonal element of the {\red projection (or hat) matrix $\bP_{12}$ for the full model.}

 On the other hand, as seen in Section~\ref{sec:nested}, the same test could also be performed using the statistic $F_\text{null}$.
-The signed square root of $F_\text{null}$ turns out to be what is called the {\em standardized residual\/} for observation~$i$, a normalized version of the raw residual computed using an estimate of the error variance that uses all observations, {\em including\/} observation~$i$.
-This would be the natural calculation to perform if one were to assume that the null hypothesis were true.
-The deterministic relationship between studentized and standardized residuals, mirrors, on the square root scale, the deterministic relationship between $F_\text{trad}$ and $F_\text{null}$ and is discussed in~\cite{weisberg2014applied}.
-Ultimately, because of the deterministic relationships relating $F_\text{trad}$, $F_\text{null}$, and the two residual test statistics, an outlier test based on any of these four statistics leads to the same decision.
+The signed square root of $F_\text{null}$ turns out to be what is called the {\em standardized residual\/} for observation~$i$, a normalized version of the raw residual, {$\hat{e}_i$,} computed using an estimate of the error variance, {$\hat{\sigma}^2$,} that uses all observations, {\em including\/} observation~$i$.
+This would be the natural calculation to perform if one were to assume that the null hypothesis were true. {As stated in~\cite{weisberg2014applied}, the standardized residual can be expressed as